MHindermann/mas/text/text.md

 ## Annif

 Annif [@Suominen.2021] is an open source multi-algorithm automated indexing tool developed at the Finnish National Library [see @Suominen.2019 for an overview].
 Training a local Annif instance for machine indexing is currently evaluated at different libraries, for example at the German National Library [see @Nagelschmidt.12.11.2020].
-As stated in section [section "Introduction"](#introduction), in this project I am interested in using Annif out of the box.
+As stated in [section "Introduction"](#introduction), in this project I am interested in using Annif out of the box.
 This means that instead of training a local Annif instance, I will be relying on the Annif REST-style API (see [https://api.annif.org/](https://api.annif.org/)).[^2] The advantage of this approach is that it is quick and relatively easy to implement.
 The disadvantage is that no custom algorithms or vocabularies can be used.
 The task of constructing a gold standard (see [section "Gold standard"](#gold-standard)) remains the same.

 [^2]: This API is specifically intended for testing.
 For integration into a production system, the Finto AI API is available (see [https://ai.finto.fi/v1/ui/](https://ai.finto.fi/v1/ui/)).

 The vocabularies provided by the Annif API are the General Finnish Ontology or YSO in short (see [https://finto.fi/yso/en/](https://finto.fi/yso/en/)) and Wikidata (see [https://www.wikidata.org/](https://www.wikidata.org/)).
 Each vocabulary is combined with an algorithm or algorithm ensemble respectively and a specific language to create a so-called Annif "project".
 The five projects used in what follows are summarized in Table 1.
-A high-level description of the algorithm(s) is given by @Suominen.2019 [pp. 7-10].
-Information on the implementation of the algorithm(s) can be found at the Annif GitHub Wiki (see [https://github.com/NatLibFi/Annif/wiki](https://github.com/NatLibFi/Annif/wiki)).
+A high-level description of the algorithm(s) is given by @Suominen.2019 [pp. 7-10]; information on the implementation of the algorithm(s) can be found at the Annif GitHub Wiki (see [https://github.com/NatLibFi/Annif/wiki](https://github.com/NatLibFi/Annif/wiki)).

 \begin{table}[]
 \centering